Beneath (2013 film)

 Beneath is a 2013 horror film directed by Larry Fessenden.
 The film had its world premiere at the Stanley Film Festival on May 3, 2013, and later aired on the Chiller channel.
-Beneath stars Daniel Zovatto, Bonnie Dennison, and Chris Conroy as teenagers who must fight for their lives against a man-eating catfish.
+Beneath stars Daniel Zovatto, Bonnie Dennison, and Chris Conroy as teenagers who must fight for their lives against a giant man-eating catfish.

-A digital comic based upon the movie was released in July 2013.
-The comic, also titled Beneath, explores the backstory behind the catfish and details another group that the giant fish attacked in the 1960s.
+A digital comic based upon the movie was released in later the same year in July.
+The comic, also titled Beneath, explores the backstory behind the catfish and details people it attacked, including another group that the giant fish attacked in the 1960s.

 Plot

 Six high school seniors head out to a secluded lake for a last day together.
-The group consists of Johnny, Kitty, her friend Deb, Zeke, Kitty's boyfriend Matt, and Simon, Matt's brother.
+The group consists of Johnny, Zeke, Kitty, her friend Deb, Kitty's boyfriend Matt, and Simon, Matt's brother.
 While at the lake, Johnny meets up with Mr. Parks, a friend of his grandfather, who warns him to be careful while in the lake.
 Although Johnny assures him that he will show respect, he fails to convince the others as they cause disturbances while in the boat.

 Eventually, they begin to feel an unknown object touching them underwater.
 They attempt to row back to shore but lose an oar in the water.
 As Deb reaches out to retrieve it, a giant fish bites her, causing her to bleed to death.
 The group frantically tries to row to shore with one oar but the giant fish bites and destroys their remaining oar.
 In desperation, they throw Deb's body overboard to distract the fish, but this fails, leaving the group stranded on the lake.

-Kitty accuses Johnny of knowing about the fish because, as he tried earlier to give her a necklace for protection.
-After Zeke attempts to persuade the group to throw Johnny overboard, he jumps overboard and disappears with the fish following him.
-Hysterical and desperate, Zeke is thrown overboard by an enraged Matt after accusing Kitty of sleeping with both brothers.
+Kitty accuses Johnny of knowing about the fish because he tried earlier to give her a necklace for protection.
+After Zeke attempts to persuade the group to throw Johnny overboard, Johnny jumps in the lake and disappears with the fish following him.
+Hysterical and desperate, Zeke is thrown overboard by an enraged Matt after Zeke accuses Kitty of sleeping with both brothers.
 He is soon eaten alive by the fish with his GoPro recording the ordeal.
 Johnny, having made it to shore, sets off in a motor boat to rescue the group.
 He attempts to tie a rope to tow the boat to safety, but the fish bumps the boat causing it to spin with the rope tying around Johnny's neck.
 Kitty tries to cut the rope, but he dies.